 20,0000 Days on Earth is drama and reality combined in a fictitious 24 hours in the life of musician and international cultural icon, Nick Cave.
 With startlingly frank insights and an intimate portrayal of the artistic process, the film examines what makes us who we are, and celebrates the transformative power of the creative spirit.

 Iain and Jane met whilst studying their undergraduate in Fine Art and Art Theory at Goldsmiths returning to Goldsmiths 10 years later to complete their MA in Fine Art.
-They have been working together over 20 years.
+They have been working together for over 20 years.
 In 2014, they won Best Debut Director at BIFA and were shortlisted for a Jarman Award.
 20,000 Days on Earth was also nominated for a BAFTA for Best Documentary this year.